abes-esr/archi-htmlreport-docker/README.md

 Generates and exposes an HTML web site from a ArchiMateTool model.

+We uses it internally at [Abes](http://abes.fr) to generate our "urbanization web site" helping us to know how is organized our IT system.

 # Parameters

 - `GIT_REPOSITORY` : git url of the archimatetool model (mandatory)